 Every member of the Committee or a sub-committee shall have one vote.

 The members of the Committee or sub-committee shall elect one of their number as chairperson .
 If at a meeting the chairperson is not present, the members present may choose one of their number to be chairperson of the meeting.
-The chairperson does have a casting vote in the event of a tied vote on any resolution.
+The chairperson has a casting vote in the event of a tied vote on any resolution.

-Except as otherwise provided in this Constitution, the Committee or a sub-committee may regulate its own procedure.

-The Secretary, or other member nominated by the Committee or sub-committee, shall give to all members not less than 5 Working Days’ notice of meetings.
+The Secretary, or other member nominated by the Committee or sub-committee, shall give to all members not less than 5 working days’ notice of meetings.
 However, a shorter period of notice may be given if all members of the Committee or sub-committee agree.

-MEETING PROCEDURE
+GENERAL MEETINGS

 An Annual General Meeting and Special General Meeting will be chaired by the President.
 If the President is absent, the meeting shall elect another member of the Committee to chair that meeting.